 So, to evaluate a topic, see how it stacks up against the bigger goals.

-Here’s how some of the most common content goals map to the overall organizational goals (plus, the metrics you should measure for each):
+Here’s how some of the most common content marketing goals map to the overall organizational goals (plus, the metrics you should measure for each):

 Organizational goal: Lead generation | Content goal: Form submissions, trial signups